trillium/obs-listener/README.md

 - Avoid typing passwords repeatedly during development
 - Secure storage of credentials (ensure `.env.local` is in `.gitignore`)
 - Easy configuration for different environments
+- **Consistent port configuration** - Uses port 7328 by default for reliable localStorage persistence

 **Security Note:** The `NEXT_PUBLIC_` prefix makes these variables available to the client-side code.
 Only use this for non-sensitive defaults.
-For production deployments, consider server-side configuration.tudio WebSocket traffic in real-time.
-This tool connects to OBS Studio's WebSocket server and displays all incoming events, making it useful for debugging, monitoring, and understanding OBS behavior.
+For production deployments, consider server-side configuration.

 ## Features